Browse the compendium

 A committed Christian and an enthusiast of East Asian pop culture, Teresa combined these passions to write Prayers for Oppa, a devotional prayer book for performers and their fans with a focus on the East Asian entertainment industry.
 The book is available in print, ebook, and audio formats.
 The audio version is narrated by Teresa herself.
 Purchase information can be found here.

 Teresa is a graduate of Wellesley College and Liberty University, and her favorite authors include Terry Pratchett, C.S.
 Lewis, Diana Wynne Jones, and Louisa May Alcott.
-When she’s not writing or reading, Teresa enjoys dining out with friends, exploring museums and historical sites, and watching East Asian variety shows, suspenseful British TV series, and really bad B movies.
+When she’s not writing or reading, Teresa enjoys dining out with friends, exploring museums and historical sites, and watching suspenseful British TV series and really bad B movies.

-She resides in New Hampshire, the birthplace of Tupperware and paintball and home of the world’s largest wooden barrel.
+She resides in New Hampshire, the home of the world’s largest wooden barrel.